Back to top

 • Limited liability for possession of small amounts of drugs and/or alcohol- this applies to the victim as well as the caller

-• Naloxone immunity for prescribers, pharmacists and first responders
+• Naloxone immunity for prescribers, pharmacists, and first responders

 Citizen Narcan Program